 ANDRILL was a multinational cooperative scientific research project.
 Scientists and educators from the USA, New Zealand, Germany and Italy all participated; E and O team immersion in a multidisciplinary international project is unique to the ANDRILL ARISE experience.

 Overall, was the international aspect of ANDRILL ARISE participants of value?
-(1-6 on likert scale)
+(1−6 on Likert scale)

-Provide details or examples of how the international aspect of ANDRILL ARISE added value to the scientific endeavor, education and outreach, and / or your learning about E and O (open response)
+Provide details or examples of how the international aspect of ANDRILL ARISE added value to the scientific endeavour, education and outreach, and / or your learning about E and O (open response)

 Question about NET ‘Secrets beneath the ice’ video